russellgordon/ics4u-s1-2024-25/content/source-ics4u/s1/All Classes/Thread 4, Day 5.md

 ## Agenda
 1. AP CSP: [[Create Task]]
 	- Begin formally working on your Create Task in today's class.
+	  > [!TIP]
+	  >
+	  > Having trouble coming with ideas?
+Here is [a conversation Mr. Gordon had with ChatGPT](https://chatgpt.com/share/67ec2fb4-caf0-800b-a054-27d50a6755d0), where he took the role of a student, and asked for help coming up with an app to write for the Create Task.

 ## Things to do before our next class